 Take a look at the PLC indicator lights on the CPU.
 Refer to the operation manual for the PLC for troubleshooting specific lights on the CPU.
 The following are general tips:

-If no lights are on then the possible cause is a power supply.
+If no lights are on, the possible cause is a power supply.
 This is usually the most common of errors on a PLC system.
-Mean time before failure (MTBF) is rated on the lowest rating of components which is usually the power supply.
+Meantime before failure (MTBF) is rated on the lowest rating of components which is typically the power supply.

-If the run light is on and an error light flashing this usually indicates internal errors such as batteries, scan time, etc. It is usually not the reason for the lack of operation.
+If the run light is on and an error light is flashing, this usually indicates internal errors such as batteries, scan time, etc. It is usually not the reason for the lack of operation.

-If the run light is on and no other errors are seen on the CPU we can put the PLC program on the bottom of the list of items that could be the cause.
+If the run light is on and no other errors are seen on the CPU, we can put the PLC program at the bottom of the list of items that could be the cause.

 Check the input cards of the PLC.
 You should see the individual sensors lighting up the inputs.
-If not then check the power supply to the input card / cards.
+If not, check the power supply to the input card/cards.

-Ask the operator what is happening and what is suppose to happen.
-Try to follow the sequence of events in the PLC to determine either and input or output device not working.
+Ask the operator what is happening and what is supposed to happen.
+Try to follow the sequence of events in the PLC to determine whether an input or output device is not working.

 Some items to watch:

-Leakage current on two wire sensors (False triggering the input)
+The leakage current on two-wire sensors (False triggering the input)

 Every program can be done in several ways.
 The best method is the most documented one.